aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 - 32 standard chess pieces (individual resources) on or off the board, plus additional pieces from pawn promotions

 - Relationships: either the game or the boards must be linked to the pieces, both on and off the board, at any given position.
-Keep in mind that every relationship is bidirectional, regardless of how it’s stored or represented.
+Keep in mind that every relationship is bidirectional, regardless of how it's stored or represented.

 Now, retrieving the initial game state would require 33 or 34 resources: